Irene890/Cloud-Tasks/Amazon VPC Peering Challenge.md

 4. Creating a peering connection between the VPCs
 5. Updating the route tables of the VPCs to enable routing between them

-api-vpc cidr: 10.1.0.0/16
+*api-vpc cidr: 10.1.0.0/16
-web vpc cidr: 10.0.0.0/16
+*web vpc cidr: 10.0.0.0/16
-API Load Balancer: api-elb
+*API Load Balancer: api-elb
-Web Load Balancer: web-elb
+*Web Load Balancer: web-elb

+Steps Taken:
 1. Enabled Flow Logs
 Created 2 flow logs on the VPCs named web-vpc and api-vpc.
 These VPC Flow logs: Capture all traffic, Sent the logs to Amazon CloudWatch Logs, Logs go to a log group named flow-logs-group, Uses the IAM role named flow-log-role
 ![API Flow log](https://github.com/Irene890/Images/blob/main/api-flow-log.png)
 ![Web Flow log](https://github.com/Irene890/Images/blob/main/web-flow-log.png)

-3. Created a Private Hosted Zone
+2. Created a Private Hosted Zone
 - Private Route53 hosted zone is a feature that helps one to manage the internal DNS records [Translates domain names to IP addresses, DNS quesries originates from the selected VPC only,
 - Associated it with Web-vpc in US West (Oregon) region.
 - ![Private hosted zone](https://github.com/Irene890/Images/blob/main/Route%2053%20private%20hosted%20zone.png)
 - Created a cName record that uses the DNS name of the load balancer named api-elb in the API VPC for the record's value, uses the Simple routing policy and has a TTL of 300 seconds.
 ![Cname record](https://github.com/Irene890/Images/blob/main/CNAME%20record.png)

-4. Created a Peering Connection between the api-vpc and web-vpc VPCs that satisfied the following:
+3. Created a Peering Connection between the api-vpc and web-vpc VPCs that satisfied the following:
 - The api-vpc as the requester
 - The web-vpc as the accepter